 while others look for the end of His love and can’t find it.
 It’s all in

-how and where you look.
-If you look for His love in other Christians, the best
+how and where we look.
+If we look for Him in other Christians, the best we will find is their

 nothing from us; He has even given us authority to partake of His own divinity